 Florida applies the law of comparative negligence in wrongful death cases.
 This law reduces a surviving family’s compensation by their loved one’s percentage of fault in causing the accident that led to their death.
 For example, if the personal representative of the deceased’s estate recovers $100,000, but the deceased is found 30% responsible for the accident, the family will only receive 70% of the award, or $70,000.
 As a result, each wrongful death claim requires strong evidence and a meticulously planned legal strategy to ensure liability falls on the appropriate party.

-Contact one of our experienced wrongful death attorneys in West Palm Beach for a free consultation.
+Contact one of our experienced Wrongful Death Attorneys for a free consultation.